mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-dictionary-database.md

 ## Creating a Key:Value datastore

 Using Dictionaries, list and a key:values can be used together to create this datastore.
 Here is an example of a nested dictionary that stores many different items.
-In this case, we have a series of polylines represtning various rooms for a medical office.
+In this case, we have a series of polylines representing various rooms for a medical office.
 Look closely at the bracket and paraens that are used.
 The curly braces `{}` denote the a dictionary.
 The square brackets `[]` represent a list as a value in the `medical` key.
 The list in 'medical' actually contains a series of dictionaries for each individual office.

 ```python